muonato/sshc/README.md

 # sshc
 Simple helper to send ssh command to hosts, assumes login with ssh-agent (or without password).

 Hosts may be grouped with labels in brackets and listed one-per-row in a hostsfile.
-All hosts in a file will be parsed when a group label is not specified.
+All hosts will be parsed when a group label is not specified.

 ## Usage
 ```
 sshc.sh <hostname | hostsfile> <command> [group]
 ```

 ## Examples